hashicorp/vault/website/source/docs/platform/k8s/helm/examples.html.md

    -> If this process is automated, you may need to wait to ensure the certificate has been created.
    If it hasn't, this will return an empty string.

-2. Write the certificate out to a file
+2. Write the certificate out to a file.

     ```bash
     echo "${serverCert}" | openssl base64 -d -A -out ${TMPDIR}/vault.crt
     ```

-3. Retrieve Kubernetes CA
+3. Retrieve Kubernetes CA.

     ```bash
     kubectl config view --raw --minify --flatten -o jsonpath='{.clusters[].cluster.certificate-authority-data}' | base64 -D > ${TMPDIR}/vault.ca
     ```

-3. Store key, cert, and Kubernetes CA into kube secrets
+3. Store the key, cert, and Kubernetes CA into Kubernetes secrets.

     ```bash
     kubectl create secret generic ${SECRET_NAME} \